sidart/bizdom/pages/about.md

 permalink: "/about/"
 ---

+## What is Bizdom?
+We coined Bizdom as an activity into The BIZness of wizDOM.
+Idea was always to talk about Stories and Trivia’s around business.
+Just that our word of Business includes Culture, Sports and Entertainment.
+This New version of TheBizdom will try to be a place for Past, Present and Future of Business, esp.
+Indian Business.
+It will the intersection between business and wisdom, between knowing more and interpretation of the world around us.
+Thus, Connecting The Known With The Unknown.

+We will try to bring you the latest insights in business, technology and wisdom.

 ## Who we are?
 We started it as a Quiz [Blog](http://bizdom.blogspot.com/) way back in 2005.
 On Bizdom, initially Quiz questions asked at various quizzes held in Pune B school campuses were posted, quiz enthusiasts read it all over India and that gave us encouragement to post more such content.
 Expanded from a single person's timepass and at peak we were a team of 5.